dgreen/dgreen.github.io/_posts/tumblr/2009-09-13-snow-leopard-make-symbolic-links.md

 ---
 related: true
 title: Snow Leopard Make Symbolic Links
 categories:
+  - computing
+tags:
+  - "#macos"
 ---
 The old approach is no longer but valid but there is a [new release][1] which uses the service model.
 I always use symbolic links over aliases as it works at the command line.

 The advantage of the alias over the symbolic link is it "works" or trys to